mikeizbicki/cmc-csci046/topic_00_unix/README.md

 Submit a link to your pull request in sakai.
 (I need the link since your github usernames are pseudonymous, and I won't know who to give credit for the lab without the link.)

+## Homework

+**Due date:**

+Homeworks are always due on midnight of the Sunday of the week that they are assigned (i.e. January 24 for this homework).

+Since this is the first homework assignment, there will be no late penalty applied if you cannot complete it in time.

+**Instructions:**

+See the [homework](homework) git submodule.